 HB 847 by Representative Stark and SB 1082 by Senator DiCeglie relating to Floating Vessel Platforms-MIAF sent both bills out for review.
 As of the writing of this report we still have not received any commentary back from membership on these bills.
 We will continue to monitor these bills for any amendments and keep you informed as they move through the process.
-SB 1082 passed.

-The bill passed the Senate Environmental and Natural Resources Committee on March 20h unanimously.
+SB 1082 passed the Senate Environmental and Natural Resources Committee on March 20h unanimously.
 The bill has three committees of reference.
-The bill is scheduled to be heard in its second committee of reference, the Senate Community Affairs Committee on March 29th.
-The House Bill was scheduled to be heard in its first committee of reference, House Water Quality, Supply and Treatment Subcommittee.
-The bill was again placed on the House Water Quality, Supply and Treatment Subcommittee and passed as a Committee

-Substitute.
-The bill only has two committees of reference and only has one more committee left.
+The bill passed, the Senate Community Affairs Committee on March 29th unanimously.
+The Senate Bill is waiting to be heard in its final committee of reference, Senate Rules Committee.
+The House Bill was again placed on the House Water Quality, Supply and Treatment Subcommittee and passed as a Committee Substitute.
+The bill only has two committees of reference and only has one more committee left, the House Infrastructure and Strategies Committee.
 The bill was not on the agenda as of the writing of this report.